 With the new HTML5 Balancing Act simulation, choose from three tabs: Intro, Balance Lab and Game.
 Play with objects on a teeter totter to learn about balance.
 Test what you’ve learned by trying the Balance Challenge game.
 Use weights, people and mystery objects to test what you’ve learned.

 We’re excited to partner with Microsoft and offer a PhET app for the new #OfficeMix, the easiest way to make online lessons with videos, quizzes, and other interactive elements, now including PhET simulations!
 See this new exciting software at mix.office.com.
 Watch a Mix of PhET sims here.

-“Teach with PhET” will provide teachers – in neighborhood schools around the world – with the resources, guidelines and community needed to effectively utilize our simulations.
-See the screen designs and features that we hope to include.
+Thank you University of Colorado College of Arts and Sciences for your generous support of our Crowdfunding Campaign for our “Teach with PhET” site.
+Their gift of $20K helps build the new “Teach with PhET” site which will provide teachers – in neighborhood schools around the world – with the resources, guidelines and community needed to effectively utilize our simulations.

-Like our tablet-compatible simulations?
-Support bringing Circuit Construction Kit to iPads: http://www.crowdrise.com/PhETHTML5CCKSimulation
+Want to see more HTML5 simulations?
+Support bringing Circuit Construction Kit to iPads and tablets: http://www.crowdrise.com/PhETHTML5CCKSimulation